kinotto/grpc-typescript-node/README.md

 ## Quick Overview

-This is a simple grpc hello world example built with typescript and nodejs
+This is a simple grpc hello world application built with typescript and nodejs

 ## Requirements
 - [x] [protoc](https://github.com/google/protobuf) compiler to generate .js and .d.ts files for your request and response classes.